rcbops/rpc-ceph/phobos/README.md

 $ ssh-add my-ssh-key
 ```

+## Configuration

+Example config files can be found in the phobos dir.
+If you want to use dedicated VLANs in your deployment look [here](VLANS.md)

 ## Deployment

 The `cluster_deploy_version` must be unique to each deployment.
 If you reuse `cluster_deploy_version` you will simply